Gas Consumption and Use

 There are essentially two types of final uses for gas: an energy-related purpose (heat, production of electric energy, transportation) and non-energy-related.
 In the first, which takes up a majority of production, uses can be further divided into industrial, residential, commercial and for public services.
 In the second, gas is used as a component in the industrial processes of sectors like chemistry, petrochemistry and mining.

-Nations such as Algeria and the United Arab Emirates, major producers of gas, fulfil almost entirely their domestic electric requirements with this resource, unlike most other countries, including China, France and India, where coal, nuclear power and oil are still the most used resources.
+Nations such as Algeria and the United Arab Emirates, major producers of gas, fulfil almost entirely their domestic electric requirements with this resource, unlike most other countries, including China, India and France, where coal and nuclear power are still the most used resources.

 In the commercial and residential sectors, gas is used for heating spaces and domestic water.
 Gas consumption in the industrial sector remains significant, despite a recent decline due to price volatility and the resulting decrease in production or partial shutdown in some heavy industries.
 The transport sector is gradually growing thanks to the recent use of LNG in heavy and maritime transport.

 After a progressive increase, the current trend and future scenarios show great uncertainty and extreme volatility, influenced by recent global events.
 Pandemic and economic recovery, energy crisis and geopolitical tensions have rapidly changed the dynamics of the entire supply chain, impacting consumption patterns as well.

 - EIA (US Energy Information Administration), International Energy Statistics [Last accessed 15 May 2023];